Quiggly hole

 A quiggly hole, also known as a pit-house or simply as a quiggly or kekuli, is the remains of an earth lodge built by the First Nations people of the Interior of British Columbia and the Columbia Plateau in the United States.
 The word quiggly comes from a mispronunciation of the nsyilxcǝn term qʷc̓iʔ, which was incorporated into Chinook Jargon as kickwillie.
-Kick willy, kickwillie, or keekwulee are the spelling variations of the Chinook Jargon word for 'beneath' or 'under'.
+Kick willy, kickwillie, kikwəli, or keekwulee are the spelling variations of the Chinook Jargon word for 'beneath' or 'under'.

 Appearance and location

 A quiggly hole appears as a circular depression in the ground, the remnants of a former log-roofed pithouse (locally named a barabara or an ulax).
 Quigglies generally come in large groupings known as quiggly towns, some with hundreds of holes indicating a potential population of thousands.
 Some of these holes were residential for single family or larger groups, while some may have been storage only.
 Quiggly towns are typically located where solar exposure, water supply, and access to fish, game and gatherable foodstuffs are favorable.

 Quiggly towns and smaller groups of quiggly holes are common features of the landscape in certain areas of southern British Columbia, notably from the Fraser Canyon near Lillooet across the Thompson River valley and down the Okanagan Valley.

 Hudson's Bay Flats is the old location of a site called Fort Chilcotin, which contains several quiggly holes.
 The Thompson River between Pritchard and Kamloops also has quiggly holes.
 Indigenous artifacts have been recovered from quiggly holes including arrowheads and scrapers.
 Some rockhounds believe digging around quiggly holes looking for artifacts destroys what little historical record remains.